Rights Issues and Rights Entitlements (RE) - FAQs

 No, you should have purchased the shares before the ex-date to be eligible for the rights issue.

 Q. Will I be eligible for the rights issue if I sell the shares on the ex-date?

 Yes, if you have sold your shares after the ex-date then you are entitled to receive the RE.
 It will be credited to your broker on your behalf and the broker will then credit them to you.

 Q. I am getting a Third Party Verification error on the RTA's portal.
 What can I do?

-You are maybe using a bank account where your name is misspelled.
+You may be using a bank account where your name is misspelt.
 You can either use a different bank account of yours or use net banking ASBA if your bank allows it.

 Q. What will happen to my purchased holding of RE shares if I do not apply for the online right issue?